Bold Branding Watch: NFL Ad Scores, Everybody Wins

 But on Valentine’s Day, the Hallmark holiday of love, the old Kiss Cam took a surprising turn.
 For the better, if you ask me.
 Footage from the Pro Bowl in Orlando was released as a PSA about love.
 All love.
 It’s the latest in the “Love Has No Labels” campaign from the Ad Council, and it may be their most powerful execution to date.
+It is a quintessential example of bold branding.

 It’s pretty amazing that a sport known for its “manliness” would team up with the Ad Council to put forth a message that is so “liberal”, for lack of a better word.
 Few would argue that the NFL is known for its acceptance of homosexual players on the field.
 But the video features both gay men and gay women – including a woman who survived the Orlando nightclub tragedy – showing their love for each other as they kiss on camera.